openkim/kimvv/README.rst

 ``cell_cauchy_stress_eV_angstrom3``.
 These are ignored by Test Drivers that are restricted zero temperature and/or stress-free conditions.

+It is ***crucial*** that you inspect the ``printdoc`` output for the calculation you plan to run.
+The defaults are chosen for maximum compatibility *and* accuracy, which means they are likely not practical.
+For example, the default settings for most finite temperature Test Drivers will attempt to run a 10,000 atom simulation as a serial LAMMPS job.
+See examples below for examples of practical input sets.

 Installation
 ------------
 ``kimvv`` and all requirements are available in the KIM Developer Platform (KDP) container available here: https://github.com/openkim/developer-platform